 Status and security issues are of primary importance to us in the Nagorno-Karabakh peace process.
 Armenia cannot go for any settlement option that could endanger the security of the people of Artsakh and limit the scope of exercising the right to self-determination.

-The right of the people of Artsakh to self-determination and status-neutral inalienable human rights also imply the free expression of will, which also includes the conduct of free elections in Artsakh and the active involvement of the authorities formed as a result of those elections in the negotiation process.
+The right of the people of Artsakh to self-determination and the inalienable status-neutral rights also imply the free expression of will, including the conduct of free elections in Artsakh and the active involvement of the representatives elected during those elections in the negotiation process.

 If Azerbaijan is genuinely interested in a peaceful settlement of the conflict, it should be equally interested in negotiating with the elected representatives of the people of Artsakh.

 Turkey's refusal to normalize relations with Armenia, economic blockade of Armenia, continued denial of the Armenian Genocide and, more recently, the justification of genocidal actions, unconditional and open support to Azerbaijan in the context of the Nagorno-Karabakh conflict creates a serious security threat for Armenia, and the necessity of continued resistance shapes the policy of Armenia aimed at maintaining regional security, including in terms of foreign policy priorities.

 Armenia’s comprehensive security and development agenda define our foreign policy priorities.